f4exb/sdrangel/plugins/samplesource/perseus/readme.md

 <h3>4: Device to hast sample rate</h3>

 This is the device to host sample rate in kilo samples per second (kS/s).
-With a recent (well: ~2011) version of the firmware it can be as low as 48 kS/s so there is no need for software decimation.
+The sample rate can be as low as 48 kS/s so there is no need for software decimation.

 <h3>5: Wideband mode</h5>